Have a question?

 - Pay a visit to the Doctor for a health assessment and return signed medical forms to Tour de Cure.

-- Fill out and submit the Tour de Cure waiver online
+- Read and agree to Tour de Cure waiver online

 - Provide their own transport to and from Tour